International relations (1814–1919): Splendid isolation

-In 1886–1902 under Salisbury, Britain continued its policy of Splendid isolation with no formal allies.John Charmley, Splendid Isolation?: Britain, the Balance of Power and the Origins of the First World War (1999).
+In 1886–1902 under Salisbury, Britain continued its policy of Splendid isolation with no formal allies.
 Lord Salisbury grew restless with the term in the 1890s, as his "third and final government found the policy of 'splendid isolation' increasingly less splendid," especially as France broke from its own isolation and formed an alliance with Russia.

 Policy toward Germany

 Britain and Germany each tried to improve relations, but British distrust of Kaiser Wilhelm II of Germany for his recklessness ran deep.
 The Kaiser did indeed meddle in Africa in support of the Boers, which soured relations.

 The main accomplishment was a friendly 1890 treaty.
-Germany gave up its small Zanzibar colony in Africa and acquired the Heligoland islands, off Hamburg, which were essential to the security of Germany's ports.
+Germany gave up its coastal territory in Kenya in Africa and acquired the Heligoland islands, off Hamburg, which were essential to the security of Germany's ports.
 Overtures toward friendship otherwise went nowhere, and a great Anglo-German naval arms race worsened tensions, 1880s-1910s.

 Liberal Party splits on imperialism

-Liberal Party policy after 1880 was shaped by William Gladstone as he repeatedly attacked Disraeli's imperialism.
+Liberal Party policy after 1880 was shaped by William Gladstone as he repeatedly attacked Benjamin Disraeli's imperialism.
 The Conservatives took pride in their imperialism and it proved quite popular with the voters.
 A generation later, a minority faction of Liberals became active "Liberal Imperialists".
 The Second Boer War (1899 – 1902) was fought by Britain against and the two independent Boer republics of the Orange Free State and the South African Republic (called the Transvaal by the British).
 After a protracted hard-fought war, with severe hardships for Boer civilians, the Boers lost and were absorbed into the British Empire.
 The war bitterly divided with Liberals, with the majority faction denouncing it.
 Joseph Chamberlain and his followers broke with the Liberal Party and formed an alliance with the Conservatives to promote imperialism.